-Electives: 6 credit hours, including a minimum of 2 credit hours in pedagogy courses such as E130 Introduction to Music Learning (2 cr.) or E494 Vocal Pedagogy (3 cr.).
+Electives: 6 credit hours, including a minimum of 2 credit hours in pedagogy courses such as E120 Applied and Community Music Pedagogy (2 cr.), E130 Introduction to Music Learning (2 cr.) or E494 Vocal Pedagogy (3 cr.).
 Remaining electives to be chosen from undergraduate courses for music majors.
 Secondary performance study allowed on an instrument other than one's major.
 Secondary piano (P100) allowed only after completion of the keyboard proficiency.